 The 2020 NHL season is currently paused due to the coronavirus pandemic, but the league has approved a 24-team resumption in July.
 And yes, a 2020 Cup run would be pretty sweet, too.

-Stay connected to the Capitals with the MyTeams app.
+Stay connected to the Capitals and Wizards with the MyTeams app.
 Click here to download for comprehensive coverage of your teams.